-Conflict Handler: You just got out of a meeting with a Board member to discuss policy statement revisions supporting Universal Access (UA) recommendations, with a focus starting with Africa and other developing regions.
-You have been working closely with a small Working Group (WG) to create these revisions.
-The Board member said that she just met with someone yesterday about this, (another person from your WG), and his view on the focus of the revisions was quite different, so she (the Board member) was not sure what the WG's position actually was??
-Feeling very embarrassed (since you were tasked with communicating with this board member), you said "you would look into the incongruence and get back to her."
+Scenario 1: You just got out of a meeting with a board member to discuss policy statement revisions supporting Universal Access recommendations, with a focus starting with Africa & other developing countries.
+You have been working closely with a small working group to create these revisions.
+The board member said that she just met with someone yesterday about this, (another person from your working group), and his view on the focus of the revisions was quite different so she (the board member) is not sure what the working group's position actually is.
+You said you would look into the incongruence and get back to her...feeling a bit embarrassed since you were tasked with communicating with this board member.
 You need to meet with your colleague to discuss this issue.